kapil-rohilla/MedScan-Multimodal-Medical-Report-Analyzer/README.md

 3) Python Environment -> Python version: 3.9 or newer recommended.
 Virtual environments are strongly encouraged to isolate dependencies.

 # -> Running the Application

 cd src
 streamlit run app.py
 (-> The interface allows users to upload a medical PDF and observe each stage of the pipeline, including intermediate outputs and final summaries <-)

 # Future Work

 - Replacing the current rule-based sentence classification with transformer-based models fine-tuned for medical report section tagging
 - Adding confidence calibration, uncertainty estimation, and error analysis tools across the pipeline
 - Extending the image pipeline beyond modality classification by exploring image-level finding detection and disease pattern recognition as a separate module.

+---

+## Final Notes
+MedScan is an ongoing learning and research project developed to explore multimodal medical report analysis using a combination of traditional processing techniques, deep learning, and large language models.
+The repository is shared to document design decisions, experimentation, and system-level thinking rather than to present a finished clinical product.
+Feedback, discussions, and research-oriented contributions are welcome.
+If you are reviewing this project as part of an academic, learning, or portfolio context, feel free to reach out for clarification on design choices or future directions.